ile/derby-i18n/README.md

 - 	`t(key, count)`

 	This is used for plurals. `count` is a number, or a function call that returns a number.
-For example `length(_comments)`.
+For example `_comments.length`.

 -   `localizedPath(path)`